Jacarte/tiger-graal/Readme.md

     - **nano_time** (returns the **System.nanoTime()** Java function result)
     - **wait** (Sleep the current thread by **x** milliseconds where **x** is the first argument)

 - There is no type declaration or check.
-All types and values are created and assigns dynamically
+All types and values are created and assigned dynamically

 - There is no comment declarations